pydantic/pydantic/docs/usage/mypy.md

-Pydantic works with [mypy](http://mypy-lang.org/) provided you use the annotation-only version of required fields:
+Pydantic models work with [mypy](http://mypy-lang.org/) provided you use the annotation-only version of required fields:

 ```py